 Flip down the small wire key located on the cage and turn to untwist the wires.
-Remove the cage gently from the cork.
+Remove the metal cage gently from the top of the cork.
 You can discard this.

-Now that the cork is exposed, it's best to place a kitchen towel over the cork right away.
+Now that the cork is exposed, it's best to drape a kitchen towel or dish towel over the cork right away.
 Sometimes the built-up pressure in the bottle can cause the cork to pop at a high velocity, so the towel is to prevent injury (and prevent spillage) when opening champagne.